Adam Cooper (dancer)

-Adam Cooper (born 22 July 1971) is an English actor, choreographer, dancer and theatre director.
+Adam Cooper (born 22 July 1971) is an English dancer.
 He works as both a performer and choreographer in musical theatre, and has choreographed and/or starred in award-winning shows such as On Your Toes, Singin' in the Rain and Grand Hotel.
 He began his professional career as a dancer of classical ballet and contemporary ballet and is a former Principal of the Royal Ballet, a major international ballet company based in London.
-He became internationally recognized for creating the lead role of Swan/Stranger in Matthew Bourne's contemporary dance production of the ballet Swan Lake, a role that was briefly featured in the 2000 film Billy Elliot where Cooper played the adult version of the titular character.
+He became internationally recognised for creating the lead role of "Swan/Stranger" in Matthew Bourne's contemporary dance production of the ballet Swan Lake, a role that was briefly featured in the 2000 film Billy Elliot, in which Cooper played the adult version of the titular character.

 Biography

 Adam Cooper was born 22 July 1971 in Tooting, London to a musician father and a social worker mother.
 He has an older brother, Simon Cooper, who is also a dancer and they trained at the same schools.
 From a young age, he and his brother studied tap and ballet at the Jean Winkler School of Dance in Tooting.
 They also played various musical instruments and sang in a choir.
 At age 11, Cooper won a place at ArtsEd, a specialist performing arts school in London where he studied classical ballet, character, modern, tap, jazz and contemporary dance, as well as singing, acting and stage combat.
 After completing his secondary education at the school, aged 16, he was accepted into the Royal Ballet Upper School.

 At his graduation performance he played the lead role of Young Man in Ashton's the Two Pigeons.